 2014-2015, Student Government established a pilot program to help fund student organizations and events through a Student Activities Fund.

 2015-2016, Student Government supported a referendum to increase the Student Center Fee, which passed with a majority of student votes.
 This will allow for the expansion of the LBJ Student Center to include more meeting spaces and services for students.

 2016-2017, Student Government joins and helps establish the Texas Student Government Coalition which consists of major universities in Texas.
 All universities help establish an agenda of items and lobby together at the State capitol for the benefit of the students.

 2016-2017, Student Government authorizes the Bobcats United Townhall series that is meant to engage students in respectful discourse with each other over hot topic issues facing our campus.

 2016-2017, Student Government establishes the Adopt-A-Spot Program that allows campus organizations to adopt a section of campus, and help support the effort to keep our campus beautiful.

 2016-2017, Student Government authorizes the Supreme Court of Student Government to review all parking appeals submitted by students to allow for more student representation.

-2017-2018, Student Government met with professors, faculty and administrators to bring Open Educational Resources to Texas State.
+2017-2018, Student Government met with professors, faculty, and administrators to bring Open Educational Resources to Texas State.

 2017-2018, Student Government collaborated with Chartwell's Dining to implement the Swipe Out Hunger program for donating to Bobcat Bounty..

-2019-2020, Student Government collaborated with administration to implement the Menstrual Hygiene Program to provide free menstrual hygiene products at various locations around campus.
+2019-2020, Student Government collaborated with the administration to implement the Menstrual Hygiene Program to provide free menstrual hygiene products at various locations around campus.

 2019-2020, Student Government collaborated with university faculty, staff, and students to implement the first university-wide diversity week that hosted activities focusing on diversity and inclusion.